lvgl/lvgl/docs/overview/color.md

 ```

 ### Palette
 LVGL includes [material design's palette](https://vuetifyjs.com/en/styles/colors/#material-colors).
-In this all color has a main, 4 darker and 5 lighter variants.
+In this all color have a main as well as four darker and five lighter variants.

-The name of the palettes are the follwings:
+The names of the colors are as follows:
 - `LV_PALETTE_RED`
 - `LV_PALETTE_PINK`
 - `LV_PALETTE_PURPLE`